diogro/SBM_manuscript/main.md

 ## Supporting information

 Supporting information can be found at [https://github.com/diogro/SBM_manuscript](https://github.com/diogro/SBM_manuscript).
-Code for running the SBM on expression data can be found at [https://github.com/ayroles-lab/SBM-tools](https://github.com/ayroles-lab/SBM-tools)
+Code for using graph-tools to cluster expression data using the SBM can be found at [https://github.com/ayroles-lab/SBM-tools](https://github.com/ayroles-lab/SBM-tools)

 # Author Contributions